finos/community/.github/ISSUE_TEMPLATE/new-legend-modeling.md

    Thanks a lot,
    ```
+## Approval
+- [ ] Assign this issue to Executive Director for approval

 ## Project setup
 - [ ] If applicable, create a new project for the modeling initiative on the Legend hosted instance
 - [ ] If applicable, set up recurring meetings